actions/importer-labs/azure_devops/5-migrate.md

 1. What is the id of the pipeline to convert?
     - __:pipeline_id__.
 This id can be found by:
       - Navigating to the build pipelines in the bootstrapped Azure DevOps project <https://dev.azure.com/:organization/:project/_build>
-      - Selecting the pipeline with the name "valet-custom-transformer-example"
+      - Selecting the pipeline with the name "valet-pipeline2"
       - Inspecting the URL to locate the pipeline id <https://dev.azure.com/:organization/:project/_build?definitionId=:pipeline_id>
 2. Where do we want to store the logs?
     - __./tmp/migrate__